-Day Two: Another beautiful day in Ruby will allow for ample time to hike, meditate, or explore the beautiful surroundings that the canyon has to offer.
-Camp at Black Rocks where thousand year old black schist provides a stunning background setting.
+Day Two: Another beautiful day in Ruby will allow for ample time to hike, meditate, and continue floating through the beautiful surroundings that the canyon has to offer.
+Camp on a beach among juniper trees and 1.7 billion-year-old black schist.

 Day Three: Go for a pre-breakfast hike to an overlook behind camp to watch the sunlight crawl over the canyon walls.
 Enjoy the last of the calm water before lunchtime, when we float out of Ruby and into Westwater Canyon.
 Rapids begin to emerge, a good challenge for more adventurous paddlers.
 Explore an old gold-miner's cabin and pull up to camp on a cozy beach deep within the black rock canyon.